Filter Options

 What are the pros and cons of a self-drive budget safari?

-“The advantage for budget travelers in taking a self-drive safari in Namibia is that, having paid for your vehicle, you’ll pay very little more for food and accommodation.
+“The advantage for budget travelers in taking a self-drive safari in Namibia is that once you have paid for your vehicle, you’ll pay very little more for food and accommodations.
 Buying food and preparing your own meals is inexpensive on a cheap Namibia safari.
-Camping fees are also low, especially when you consider that all of the camping equipment you could possibly need is included in the cost of your vehicle.
-That said, petrol can be a significant extra cost (depending on how far you plan to travel).
+Camping fees are also low, especially when you consider that all of the camping equipment you need is included in the cost of your vehicle.
+That said, petrol can be a major extra cost (depending on how far you plan to travel).
 The cost of a Namibia self-drive safari is unlikely to be cheaper than an organized budget safari if you’re traveling alone.
-Vehicles cost the same whether you are one or four travelers.
+Vehicles cost the same whether you are traveling alone or in a group of four.
 If you can resolve the cost issue, there are many advantages to a Namibia self-drive safari.
 If you’re driving your own vehicle, you’re in control of your trip, including where you go and how long you stay there.
 That said, freedom isn’t absolute.
 Many campsites, especially those in national parks, require bookings weeks or months in advance, so you may still find yourself locked into an itinerary.
 If you’re the one driving, you’re the one responsible for making decisions and solving problems.
 This can be a pro or a con, depending on your perspective and level of experience.
-At one level, help is rarely more than a satellite phone call away, and most Namibian trails don’t require 4x4 experience.”
+But help is rarely more than a satellite phone call away, and most Namibian trails don’t require 4x4 driving experience.”

 3